MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 <details>
   <summary> T3: Create a vector called big_vector with values 1 to 10000, then find: Length of the vector; Sum of all items in vector;
-  Mean(average) of all items in the vector
+  Mean(average) of all items in the vector; Median value of the vector.
 </summary>
    A3: